 About the Condition

 Blood cancers affect the production and function of your blood cells.
 Most of these cancers start in your bone marrow where blood is produced.
-Stem cells in your bone marrow mature and develop into three types of blood cells:

 There are three main types of blood cancers:

 - Leukaemia: a type of cancer found in your blood and bone marrow.
 Caused by the rapid production of abnormal white blood cells which are not able to fight infection

 - Lymphoma: a blood cancer that develops in the lymphatic system from cells called lymphocytes, a type of white blood cell that helps the body fight infections.

 - Myeloma: specifically targets your plasma cells.
 Plasma cells are white blood cells that produce disease- and infection-fighting antibodies in your body.
 Myeloma cells prevent the normal production of antibodies, leaving your body’s immune system weakened and susceptible to infection.